 - Accepting euthanasia would mean that some lives (those of the sick or disabled) are worth less than others.

-- Voluntary euthanasia could start of a slippery slope that may lead to involuntary euthanasia and the killing of people who are thought undesirable.
+- Voluntary euthanasia could start on a slippery slope that may lead to involuntary euthanasia and the killing of people who are thought undesirable.

 - Euthanasia might not be in a person’s best interests.

-- Euthanasia affects rights of other people and not just those of the patient
+- Euthanasia affects the rights of other people and not just those of the patient

 Religious arguments- Religions are opposed to euthanasia for a number of reasons.